10 Materials and waste emission factors

 If entities are interested in calculating the emissions from transporting waste materials, they could do so by independently accounting for the distance travelled, using freight emission factors (see Section 8.2).

-Table 10.3: Waste disposal to municipal (class 1) landfills with gas recovery
+Table 10.3: Emission factors by waste type disposed of in municipal (Class 1) landfills with gas recovery systems

 Waste to Landfill – With Gas Recovery

-Table 10.4: Waste disposal to municipal (class 1) landfills without gas recovery
+Table 10.4: Emission factors by waste type disposed of in municipal (Class 1) landfills without gas recovery systems

 Waste to Landfill – Without Gas Recovery